Flight-Free-UK/flight_free_uk_website/source/posts/what-makes-a-frequent-flyer.html.markdown

 The trouble with the term ‘frequent flyer’ is that no one thinks it’s them.
 Everyone knows someone who flies more than they do, and a person who takes just three return flights a year would not necessarily think of themselves as being a frequent flyer.

 This is one of the reasons our campaign does not focus purely on the frequent flyers – everyone can have an impact, regardless of how much you already fly.
 Of course, the reduction in your carbon footprint will be much greater if you go from many flights a year to one or none.
-But [even those who fly little, or not at all, can help to shift the norm](https://flightfree.co.uk/post/can-i-really-make-a-difference/) by talking about it, and influencing the people around them.
+But [even those who fly little, or not at all, can help to shift the norm](https://flightfree.co.uk/post/can-i-really-make-a-difference/) by influencing the people around them.

 > "The trouble with the term 'frequent flyer' is that no one thinks it's them."